dmachard/go-dnscollector/docs/collectors/collector_dnstap.md

   > Set whether to send a TCP Reset to force the cleanup of the connection on the remote side when the server exits.

 * `chan-buffer-size` (int)
-  > Specifies the maximum number of packets that can be buffered before dropping additional packets.
+  > Specifies the maximum number of packets that can be buffered before discard additional packets.
+  > Set to zero to use the default global value.

 * `disable-dnsparser"` (bool)
   > Disable the minimalist DNS parser.
 Some JSON keys should not be available, such as `dns.id`, `dns.flags`, ...